StudioEtrange/salsa/NOTES.md

       * https://nostalgist.js.org/
       * https://github.com/arianrhodsandlot/nostalgist

-* webrcade [SEEMS A GOOD CHOICE - BUT NOT FOR MOBILE - OTEHR PB : have specific configured libretro modified cores so difficult to add one]
+* webrcade [SEEMS A GOOD CHOICE - BUT NOT FOR MOBILE - OTHER PB : have specific configured libretro modified cores so difficult to add one]
     * https://github.com/webrcade/webrcade
     * WebЯcade consists of an intuitive web-based front end that enables playing popular gaming content entirely within the context of the browser
     * use modified libretro cores (ex : https://github.com/webrcade/webrcade-app-retro-a5200/tree/main)